jojozhuang/jojozhuang.github.io/_popular/datastructure/data-structure-lfu-cache.md

 Least Frequently Used(LFU) cache algorithm uses a counter to keep track of how often an entry is accessed.
 With the LFU cache algorithm, the entry with the lowest count is removed first.
 This method isn't used that often, as it does not account for an item that had an initially high access rate and then was not accessed for a long time.
 ### 1.2 How It Works?
 The `LFU` cache provides two methods: `add` and `get`.
-* add(value) - Add the value into cache if it is not already present.
+* add(key, value) - Add the value into cache if it is not already present.
 When the cache reached its capacity, it should invalidate the least frequently used item before inserting a new item.
+If there is a tie (i.e., two or more keys that have the same frequency), the least recently used key would be evicted.
-* get(value) - Get the value if it exists in the cache, otherwise, return the minimum value of Integer.
-In addition, move this element to the proper position of the cache.
+* get(key) - If the key doesn't exist in the cache, return the minimum value of Integer.
+Otherwise, return the value of the key and move this element to the proper position of the cache.

 The following diagram illustrates how LFU works.
 ![image](/public/images/dsa/data-structure-lfu-cache/lfu.png)